 \subsection{Proposed SpinalNet}

 The proposed SpinalNet has the following similarities with the above-mentioned features of the human spinal cord. \begin{enumerate} \item Gradual input \item Local output and probable global influence \item Weights reconfigured during training \end{enumerate} Similar to our spinal cord, the proposed SpinalNet takes inputs gradually and repetitively.
 Each layer of the SpinalNet contributes towards the local output (reflex).
-The SpinalNet also sends a modulated version of inputs towards the global-output (brain).
-The NN training process configures weights based on the training data, similar to our brain, configuring the spinal neurons for tuning the pain sensitivity of different sensories of our body.
+The SpinalNet also sends a modulated version of inputs towards the global output (brain).
+The NN training process configures weights based on the training data.
+Spinal cord neurons are also get configured for tuning the pain sensitivity of different sensories of our body.

 Fig. \ref{Human_SN} demonstrates the structure of the proposed SpinalNet.
-The network structure consists of an input row, an intermediate row, and an output row.
-The input is split and sent to the intermediate row of multiple hidden layers.
-In Fig. \ref{Human_SN}, the intermediate row, and the output row contain two neurons per each hidden layer.
-The number of output neurons per each hidden layer is equal to the number of outputs.
+The network structure consists of input sub-layers, intermediate sub-layers, and an output layer.
+The input is split and sent to the intermediate sub-layers of multiple hidden layers.
+In Fig. \ref{Human_SN}, the intermediate sub-layers contain two neurons per hidden layer.
 The number of intermediate neurons can be changed according to the user.
-However, both the number of intermediate neurons and the number of inputs per layer is regularly kept small to reduce the number of multiplication.
+However, both the number of intermediate neurons and the number of inputs per layer are regularly kept small to reduce the number of multiplication.
 As typically the number of inputs and the intermediate hidden neurons per layer allocates a small amount, the network may have an under-fit shape.
 As a consequence, each layer receives inputs from the previous layer.
-Since the input is repeated, if one important feature of input does not impact on the output in one hidden layer, the feature may impact the output in another hidden layer.
-The intermediate row contains a nonlinear activation function and the output row contains the linear activation function.
+Since the input is repeated, if one important feature of input does not impact the output in one hidden layer, the feature may impact the output in another hidden layer.
+The intermediate sub-layers contain a nonlinear activation function and the output layer contains the linear activation function.
 In Fig. \ref{Human_SN}(b), the input values are split into three rows.
 These rows are assigned to the different hidden layers in a repeated manner.